davidtchiu/davidtchiu.github.io/teaching/cs261/lab12.bst/index.md

   >          null
   ```

 - Take a look at all those BST figures at the top of this lab.
 Take note of where the largest element must be located in any BST.
-Implement the `E largest_helper()` method which returns the largest item in the BST rooted by the given node, or `null` if the given root node is `null`.
+Implement the `E largest_helper(Node<E> localRoot)` method which returns the largest item in the BST rooted on the given Node, or `null` if the given root node is `null`.
 Try implementing this one recursively.

   - **Hint:** Base case: if the `root` has no right child, the largest value is the data at the root.
 What's the general case?